 These findings indicate that functional injury and recovery in the spinal nerve roots shows a strain and strain rate dependency.

 Virk, Gurjiwan Singh, "Neurophysiological changes in spinal nerve roots subjected to tensile loading at several strain rates" (2012).
 Wayne State University Theses.
-Paper 184.
+184.